 Globalization, a growing economy, and a complex tax and regulatory environment will lead to further growth in business and financial occupations — including more than 700,000 new jobs from 2021 to 2031.1

 That growth brings more demand for high-level professionals with a nuanced understanding of finance and the skills needed to navigate the ever-changing financial landscape.

-With a Master of Science in Finance degree, you’ll be qualified for a variety of career opportunities in business, government, and non-profit sectors.2
+With a Master of Science in Finance degree program, you’ll prepare for several career opportunities, such as financial analyst roles in the business, government, and non-profit sectors.3

-The MS in Finance is ideal for those looking to move up and gain more advanced analytical, research, and computational abilities.3
+The MS in Finance is ideal for those looking to move up and gain advanced financial management, quantitative analysis, and managerial economics abilities.

-Financial analysts evaluate investment opportunities and current market trends, helping businesses and individuals make wise investment decisions — as well as identifying any potential challenges that an organization might face.2,4 They are usually employed by banks, pension or mutual funds, securities firms, insurance companies, or the business media.4
+Financial analysts evaluate investment opportunities and current market trends, helping businesses and individuals make wise investment decisions — as well as identifying any potential challenges that an organization might face.3,5 They are usually employed by banks, pension or mutual funds, securities firms, insurance companies, or the business media.5

-Overall, a financial manager is responsible for directing and planning the financial activities of a company or organization.5 In addition to preparing financial statements, business activity reports, and forecasts, financial managers could also be responsible for reducing organizational costs, finding expansion opportunities, and ensuring that legal requirements are met.6
+Overall, a financial manager is responsible for directing and planning the financial activities of a company or organization.6 In addition to preparing financial statements, business activity reports, and forecasts, financial managers could also be responsible for reducing organizational costs, finding expansion opportunities, and ensuring that legal requirements are met.7

 Additional roles for Master of Science in Finance graduates: